-Production of documents and records.
+Production of documents and records

-- 69. (1) The commander of an aircraft shall, within a reasonable time after being required to do so by an authorised person, cause to be produced to that person - - (a) the certificates of registration and airworthiness in force in respect of the aircraft: - (b) the licences of its flight crew; and
+- 69. (1) The commander of an aircraft shall, within a reasonable time after being required to do so by an authorised person, cause to be produced to that person - (a) the certificates of registration and airworthiness in force in respect of the aircraft;

-- (c) such other documents as the aircraft is required by regulation 67 to carry when in flight. - (2) The operator of an aircraft registered in Brunei Darussalam shall, within a reasonable time after being required to do so by an authorised person, cause to be produced to that person such of the following documents or records as may have been required by that person, being documents or records which are required by these Regulations to be in force or to be carried, preserved or made available - - (a) the documents set out in the Ninth Schedule; - (b) the aircraft log book, engine log books and variable pitch propeller log books required by these Regulations to be kept; - (c) the weight schedule, if any, required to be preserved under regulation 19; - (d) any records of flight times, duty periods and rest periods which he is required by sub-regulation (4) of regulation 64 to preserve, and such other documents and information in the possession or control of the operator as the authorised person may require for the purpose of determining whether those records are complete and accurate; - (e) any such flight or operations manuals as are required to be made available under paragraph (a)(i) of sub-regulation (2) of regulation 32; - (f) the record made by any flight data recorder required to be carried by these Regulations; - (g) the record made from any cosmic radiation detection equipment together with the record of the names of the members of the crew of the aircraft which are required to be kept by regulation 68. - (3) (a) The holder of a licence granted or rendered valid under these Regulations shall, within a reasonable time after being requested to do so by an authorised person, cause to be produced to that person his licence, including any certificate of validation.
+- (b) the licences of its flight crew; and - (c) such other documents as the aircraft is required by regulation 67 to carry when in flight. - (2) The operator of an aircraft registered in Brunei Darussalam shall, within a reasonable time after being required to do so by an authorised person, cause to be produced to that person such of the following documents or records as may have been required by that person, being documents or records which are required by these Regulations to be in force or to be carried, preserved or made available - (a) the documents set out in Schedule 9; - (b) the aircraft log book, engine log books and variable pitch propeller log books required by these Regulations to be kept; - (c) the weight schedule, if any, required to be preserved under regulation 19; - (d) any records of flight times, duty periods and rest periods which he is required by regulation 64(4) to preserve, and such other documents and information in the possession or control of the operator as the authorised person may require for the purpose of determining whether those records are complete and accurate: - (e) any such flight or operations manuals as are required to be made available under regulation 32(2)(a)(i); - (f) the record made by any flight data recorder required to be carried by these Regulations; - (g) the record made from any cosmic radiation detection equipment together with the record of the names of the members of the crew of the aircraft which are required to be kept by regulation 68. - (3) (a) The holder of a licence granted or rendered valid under these Regulations shall, within a reasonable time after being requested to do so by an authorised person, cause to be produced to that person his licence, including any certificate of validation. - (b) This regulation also applies to a medical certificate issued pursuant to regulation 22(1)(b)(ii) as they apply to a licence granted or rendered valid under these Regulations.

-- (b) This regulation also applies to a medical certificate issued pursuant to paragraph (b)(ii) of sub-regulation (1) of regulation 22 as they apply to a licence granted or rendered valid under these Regulations. - (4) Every person required by regulation 25 to keep a personal flying log book shall cause it to be produced within a reasonable time to an authorised person after being requested to do so by him within 2 years after the date of the last entry therein.
+(4) Every person required by regulation 25 to keep a personal flying log book shall cause it to be produced within a reasonable time to an authorised person after being requested to do so by him within 2 years after the date of the last entry therein.

-Power to inspect and copy documents and records.
+Power to inspect and copy documents and records